-The City has included actions in Program 5.1: Fair Housing Program to encourage multifamily housing in high-performing school districts and utilize land use, zoning, and development standards to address barriers to housing choices in high opportunity areas such as Accessory Dwelling Unit (ADU) ordinances, minimum lot sizes, and transit availability.
+The City has included actions in Program 5.1: Fair Housing Program to encourage multifamily housing near schools and utilize land use, zoning, and development standards to address barriers to housing choices in high opportunity areas such as Accessory Dwelling Unit (ADU) ordinances, minimum lot sizes, and transit availability.
+The City's downtown is a good location for SROs and mixed-use design that incorporates microunits (approximately 350 square feet and smaller.
+(See Program 1.2.)